 The United States of America has a unique healthcare system, where it is vast and complex, it is largely privatized where for profit companies or non-profit organizations own medical facilities and pay their employees, doctors, nurses, dentists, and mental health providers.
 Within these healthcare systems, is a financial market of investments, returns and incentives.
 Up until recent history the healthcare system was largely based on a fee-for-service payment system, where if one was sick, they went into a healthcare facility and paid money (out of pocket or by way of insurance) for the care they received whether or not they got better.
 From the healthcare facility standpoint, they make more money the sicker people were, and the more people were sick.
-The U.S. healthcare system started to change and is currently still going through the process of a population health and value-based payment methodology, where healthcare facilities may still get a fee-for-service payment although smaller and are getting paid by how healthy the population that they serve and improvements in their patient’s health.
+The U.S. healthcare system started to change and is still going through a population health and value-based payment methodology, where healthcare facilities may still get a fee-for-service payment although smaller and are getting paid by how healthy the population they serve and improvements in their patient’s health.
 This shift in healthcare has drastically shifted how healthcare systems think about health, it includes not only procedures, medication, and check-ups, but also about social and economic factors of patients.
 Another large component of the U.S. healthcare system is health insurance, which is largely private based for profit companies.
 Since the healthcare is so expensive in the U.S., health insurance plays such a vital role in people’s ability to afford and access healthcare.
 Many Americans have health insurance through their place of work.
 Large companies are able to leverage the cost of insurance plans for their employees and families.
 The U.S. healthcare system is a financial market from medical research, hospitals, clinics, pharmaceuticals, insurance, and healthcare employees.

 Looking into healthcare environment in rural American we find many differences than that of the healthcare environment in urban America.
 Urban America is where the healthcare financial market could make large returns based on the population size and already existing infrastructure, from population center locations to researcher labs, universities, and medical specializations, to a population base that may pay out of pocket for top surgeons and doctors.
 Rural areas do not have this financial incentive for healthcare investments as urban areas do.
 This is not to say that all urban areas have healthcare investments, poorer urban areas probably have the access issues as rural areas do.
-Some rural areas may have a tourism economy and we may find that there are finely equipped healthcare facilities, largely catering to the wealth of the tourist or part-time residents.
+Some rural areas may have a tourism economy and we may find that there are finely equipped healthcare facilities, mainly catering to the wealth of the tourist or part-time residents.